ShaunakMore/financial-analyzer/README.md

 ### `POST /analyze`

-**Analyze a Financial Document** — Uploads a PDF and runs the full multi-agent analysis pipeline.
+**Analyze a Financial Document** — Uploads a PDF and enqueues an analysis job.
+Returns immediately with a `task_id` to poll for results.

 #### Request